 • Three (3) Letters of Recommendation uploaded by recommenders into the application portal

+• Transcripts - undergraduate and graduate (if applicable).
 Unofficial transcripts must be uploaded to the application.
-After you are admitted, and submitted a positive SIR, your official transcript and proof that you earned your undergraduate degree should be mailed to the address below:
+After you are admitted, and submitted a positive SIR, your official transcript and proof that you earned your undergraduate degree should be mailed to UCI.

 All records submitted to our office become the property of the University and will not be returned to the student.
 If your academic records cannot be replaced, please bring them directly to our office and we will photocopy and return them to you.
+All application materials are to be submitted electronically as part of the online application.

 Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS)

 All graduate students, except those who have earned an undergraduate degree from an institution at which English was the sole language of instruction according to the World Health Education Database, are required to demonstrate oral English proficiency before they admitted to a UCI graduate program and are appointed to Teaching Assistant or Teaching Associate titles.
 For Teaching Assistant and Associate positions, the aforementioned exception will apply only when the undergraduate degree has been earned within five years prior to admission to a graduate program at UCI.
-Please read the full policy on English proficiency for graduate admissions and how to search for your institution in the database on the on the UCI Graduate Division website.
+Please read the full policy on English proficiency for graduate admissions and how to search for your institution in the database on the UCI Graduate Division website.
 The English proficiency requirement for TAs can be found here.

 If you have further questions, please visit the School of Social Science's FAQ Page or contact the Graduate Admissions Office at socsci.gradinfo@uci.edu or (949) 824-7352.